LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/candidateQuiz.rst

 #.
 Define ``questions`` and ``correctAnswers`` variables as arrays.
 Use the table below to fill these arrays.
 #.
 Replace your code from ``TODO 1.2b`` with a loop that programmatically asks each question in the array and stores
    the user's responses.
 #.
-Replace the basic feedback from ``TODO 1.2c`` with a template literal that compares each of the candidate's responses with
+Replace the basic feedback from ``TODO 1.2c`` with a template literal that displays each of the candidate's responses in
-   the correct answers.
+   addition to the corresponding correct answers.

 .. list-table::
    :header-rows: 1